auth0-ambassadors/conferences/Speakers Assets/Speaker_CheatSheet.md

 # Speakers CheatSheet

-This is handy set of rules & tips sheet which helps out TS’s to prepare for their talks & workshops.
+This is handy set of rules & tips sheet which helps out Speaker’s to prepare for their sessions, talks & workshops.

 ## CFP Tricks: